 Financial cuts combined with a shortage of personal care workers and registered nurses are inhibiting the standard of care received by many, and stressful, inconsistent surroundings have the potential to be overwhelming to residents.
 Slick facility management is therefore vital, in managing not only cleaning and grounds, but also medical assets, safety and security.

 Managing these services through spreadsheets and paper is cumbersome, slow and unwieldy, providing limited scope for insight and service improvements.
 The impact of a failing asset or medical equipment can have dramatic repercussions in an aged care setting, but technology can have a huge impact in this area.
-Computer aided facilities management software (CAFM) track each asset across its lifetime and provide the ability to calculate and create the most efficient maintenance schedules in order to reduce expenditure and improve performance.
+Integrated workplace management systems (IWMS) track each asset across its lifetime and provide the ability to calculate and create the most efficient maintenance schedules in order to reduce expenditure and improve performance.
 Linked to an FM help desk, field-based change orders, repairs and calibration requests are managed and prioritised by urgency.
 Work is immediately sent to the FM team or contractors, reducing and avoiding delays that risk senior safety.

 For more information and advice about how QFM can help your aged care facility meet the new Aged Care Quality Standards, ask us for a demonstration.